 Unfortunately, many parents and students do not give SA1 the importance it deserves.
 This carelessness stems from some common misconceptions they have about these exams.
 Here's what they are.

 3 Ways Parents Misunderstand the Significance of SA1

 Fact: SA1 is more than just a mere assessment.
 It is a critical step that paves the way for success in future exams.

 2. SA1 does not reflect the child's academic progress.

 Fact: It does.
 SA2 tests your child's academic prowess based on the entire year's curriculum.
 If not for SA1, most children would struggle to catch up with the exhaustive list of topics taught the entire year.
 A good result in SA1 will help the child gear up for SA2.

 3.If the student performs poorly in SA1, they can compensate for it in SA2.

 Fact: Not right.
 Knowledge gaps in SA1 should be addressed immediately because many topics in the second semester are linked to SA1.
 A student's performance in SA1 will determine their ability to grasp more complex concepts in the next semester.
 Therefore, students must make an effort to perform well in SA1.

 The easier they navigate these mid-term exams, the more confidence they will have to achieve subsequent success.
-If you are looking for ways to optimise your child’s PSLE revision for SA1 in Singapore, give them the StudySmart advantage.
-Click here to know more about our unique app and the subscription options.
+If you are looking for ways to optimize your child's PSLE revision for SA1 in Singapore, give them the StudySmart advantage.
+Click here to know more about our unique app and subscription options.